macusking/HR202-thermistor/README.md

 IMPORTANT:
 This library will output values above 100% and below 0% for humidity, that will allow you to calibrate the sensor if desired.
 It's recommended to trim the data between 0-100% before using.
+Accordingly to HR202's Datasheet, it's supposed to run continually with 1.5AC maximum.
+Since Arduino outputs 5V, we limited the sensor update rate to 1 update for every 5 seconds to avoid continuous readings in fast loops, avoiding to damage the sensor.
+Any attempt to read faster than this will result in the function returning the last updated value.
+The temperature data can be read at any sample rate desired!

 WIRING DIAGRAM: